 The Project Schedule offers a Gantt-style overview of your Project's Milestones and Tasks, allowing you to quickly and visually track your Project's progress.

 Using this guide, you can:

-Accelo's predictive scheduling tool uses five different dates to track and schedule your projects in real-time.
+Accelo's predictive scheduling tool uses six different dates to track and schedule your projects in real-time.
 Those dates are:

 Project delivery is often a team sport, and it often doesn't make sense to look only at the whole project to understand who is responsible for it being ahead or behind schedule.
 Especially in the case of upstream delays, it isn't fair to a team member whose work is done later to be blamed for delays caused by upstream work which they're not responsible for.
 To better track these situations, Target Dates track the date when work could reasonably be started or completed based on the original Planned Date and dependencies.
 If a dependency causes work to be delayed or start early, the Target Dates will reflect the date when dependencies would allow that work to first begin.
 For example, if a dependency pushed a Task back by two weeks, then the Target Dates would be two weeks later than the Planned Dates.